KQOD

 KQOD (100.1 FM) is a commercial radio station in Stockton, California.
-It carries an Rhythmic AC-leaning Classic hip hop radio format, and is owned by iHeartMedia, Inc. Its studios and offices are on Lancey Drive in Modesto.
+It carries a rhythmic AC-leaning classic hip hop radio format, and is owned by iHeartMedia, Inc. KQOD's studios and offices are on Lancey Drive in Modesto.

-KQOD has an effective radiated power (ERP) of 6,000 watts.
-The transmitter is on Arata Road in Stockton.
-KQOD broadcasts in the HD Radio hybrid format.
-Its HD2 subchannel formerly carried a rhythmic contemporary dance music format known as "Club Jam."
+KQOD has an effective radiated power (ERP) of 6,000 watts, its transmitter is on Arata Road in Stockton.
+The station broadcasts in the HD Radio hybrid format.

 History

-On January 24, 1980, the station first signed on as KFMR.
+The station first signed on as KFMR, on January 24, 1980.
 It was owned by Carson Communications and aired an easy listening country music format.

-On November 23, 1994, it changed its call letters to KQOD.
-It aired an oldies music format.
+On November 23, 1994, it changed its call letters to KQOD, and aired an oldies music format.

 In 1999, the station was acquired by San Antonio-based Clear Channel Communications, the forerunner to today's iHeartMedia, Inc.